How To Paint a Door

 Tip: Don’t forget to wash your roller!
 Any new roller needs to be cleaned prior to use.
 This prevents pieces of lint from getting in your paint.
 Spin out your roller on a wall to get rid of any excess water.

-STEP 2: Prepare the surface of your door
+Step 2: Prepare the surface of your door

 If your door is dirty, start by washing off all stains and marks.